MrHedmad/blog/content/posts/future_research.md

 First, we can define three large areas in the research process:
 - The planning phase, before the project starts, when details about it are defined;
 - The research process itself, when experiments are executed;
-- The dissemination of the conducted research;
+- The preservation and dissemination of the conducted research;

 Data stewards and Open Science principles can help streamline and open up all three steps, creating a new, of fundamentally higher quality, research procedure.
 I refer to this proposed structure as "Open Research" (OR).